Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 To take out the noise, I wanted to filter the hough lines.
 I checked the number of hough lines in an image, and there were over 300.
 I thought that many of these were probably noise, so I developed two methods of filtering:
 #### a) Filter by Slope
 I disregarded lines that were less than a slope of 1 (45 degrees) and greater than a slope of -1.
 I though that these would be noisy lines because lane lines would not have these slopes if one were driving straight in a lane.
+(Lanes should not be horizontal).
 #### b) Filter by the location of the two x points of the line
 If the slope was greater than zero, I accepted a line if either of the x coordinates were greater than the x midpoint.
 Basically, the slope of the line should be consistent with which side of the screen the line is on.
 If it is not consistent, I considered it as noise and filtered out that point.